YassinAnalytics/saas-analytics-retail/README.md

 ## File included
-Design Saas analytics retail : File gathering all of the designs and mockup.
+DesignSaasanalyticsretail.pdf : PDF file gathering all of the designs and mockup.